allcommerce/bc-kitchenary-docs/docs/usage.md

 ### Custom tabs

 ![Custom-tab-sample](img\custom-tab-sample.jpg)
-To add the custom tabs and product pages, edit your product description, click on HTML button to open HTML Source Editor:
+To add the **custom tabs** in product pages, edit your product description, click on **HTML button** to open HTML Source Editor:

 ![Custom-tab](img\custom-tab.jpg)

-Use the editor in the [link](https://bc-supermarket-docs.papathemes.com/customization/product-page#custom-tabs) to generate HTML for your custom tabs.
+Use the editor at the **[link](https://bc-supermarket-docs.papathemes.com/customization/product-page#custom-tabs)** to generate HTML for your **custom tabs**.
 Click Export HTML button, copy & paste the generated HTML at the end of HTML Source Editor.

 ### Displaying Delivery & Returns tab